meltingice/CamanJS/README.md

 **Saving from NodeJS**

-To save your modified image in NodeJS, simply call the save() function **after** rendering is finished.
+To save your modified image in NodeJS, simply call the save() function **after** rendering is finished by passing a callback function to `render()`.
 Trying to save before rendering is finished will cause issues.

 ``` coffeescript
 Caman "./path/to/file.jpg", ->